-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 21 - Fly to Kathmandu.
-Walk through Durbar Square Today we fly the short distance to Kathmandu, the bustling Nepalese capital.
+DAY 20 - Fly to Kathmandu.
+Walk through Durbar Square

+Today we fly the short distance to Kathmandu, the bustling Nepalese capital.
 On arrival we take a walking tour visiting the bazaar and the Durbar Square area, the centre of old Kathmandu.
 Much of the day to day life of Kathmandu takes place in the bazaar: a fascinating mixture of people selling fruit, vegetables and spices; potters spinning their wheels to produce small household bowls and containers for temple offerings; devotees visiting their favourite gods at temples and small shrines dotted along the sides of alleyways; rickshaw wallahs honking their horns and the ever present sacred cow wandering amongst it all.
-In the afternoon we plan to visit the Temple of Pashupatinath on the banks of the Bagmati River, the holiest Hindu shrine in Nepal.
 Please note: Our flight between Bhutan and Nepal is with Druk Air.
 Druk Air sometimes changes their flight schedule at short notice - if this happens, then we will inform you of any itinerary change as soon as possible.